-Paradise Cove's Imu Amphitheate is a brilliant innovation with bleacher style seating so that everyone can view the show.
-At most luaus guests have to crowd around a small pit where most can't see what's going on.
+Paradise Cove's Imu Amphitheater is a brilliant innovation with bleacher style seating so that everyone can view the show.
+At most luaus, guests have to crowd around a small pit where most can't see what's going on.

 Hawaiian Luau Buffet

 As at most luaus guests are escorted to the buffet line by table.
-For such a large crowd I was impressed how smoothly and quickly this process worked.
+For such a large crowd, this process works quite smoothly and quickly.

-The food at Paradise Cove is neither the best nor the worst that I have had at a luau.
+The food at Paradise Cove is neither the best nor the worst you'll find at a luau.
 It is somewhere right in the middle.
 Considering the large number of guests being fed, they do a good job.
 The kalua pig was moist and quite good.